-Kingdom Schools currently teaches two curricula – the Saudi National Curriculum (Grades 10-12) and the KS International Program from kindergarten through 12th grade, which leads to the American Diploma in Grades 9-12.
+Kingdom Schools currently teaches the KS International Program from kindergarten through 12th grade, leading to the American Diploma in grades 9-12.

-The standards were drafted by experts and teachers from across the United States and are designed to ensure students are prepared for today's entry-level careers, freshman-level college courses, and workforce training programs.
-The Common Core State Standards focus on developing the critical-thinking, problem-solving, and analytical skills students will need to be successful.
+The standards were developed by experts and teachers from across the United States and are designed to ensure that students are prepared for today's entry-level careers, college courses for first-year students, and workforce training programs.
+The Common Core State Standards focus on developing the critical thinking, problem-solving, and analytical skills students need to succeed.

-The standards also provide a way for teachers to measure student progress throughout the school year and ensure that students are on the pathway to success in their academic careers.
+The standards also provide teachers with opportunities to measure student progress throughout the school year and ensure that students are on track to succeed in their academic careers.

-During the transition to the International Program, Kingdom School was keen to maintain students’ identity by providing a solid educational program in Islamic, Arabic, and KSA History.
-In addition to using the National Saudi curriculum, we use a variety of resources such as utilizing library books, participating in local and regional competitions, and attending fieldtrips that open the horizons of knowledge in those important subjects.
+During the transition to the international program, Kingdom School has been committed to preserving student identity by providing a robust educational program in Islamic, Arabic, and KSA history.
+In addition to the Saudi national curriculum, we utilize a variety of resources, including the use of library books, participation in local and regional competitions, and field trips that broaden the horizons of knowledge in these important subjects.

 Kingdom Schools is not only recognized as one of the best international schools in Riyadh, but has also earned the reputation of being one of the best schools in Saudi Arabia, across all curriculum.